George Bent: Interpreter

 Bent began his return to a peaceful world as an interpreter at the Medicine Lodge Treaty Council of October 1867.
 Bent impressed the U.S. soldiers and officials with his negotiating skills.
 Soon after, his brother Charles, a well-known and feared Cheyenne warrior, was killed in a skirmish with soldiers.

 In 1868, Bent was hired by the U.S. government as an interpreter, first at Fort Larned and later for the newly created Indian Agency headed by Brinton Darlington, the first US Indian Agent for the Cheyenne and Arapaho.
 In 1870, the Agency was located at El Reno, Oklahoma.
 Bent lived on the Cheyenne and Arapaho reservation near the town of Colony and worked as a U.S. government employee for most of the rest of his life.

 Because of his knowledge of both European-American and Cheyenne culture, Bent became a prominent and powerful person on the reservation.
 During the first several years, he tried to moderate hostilities between the two cultures.
 He learned that, as a half-breed or mixed-race man, he was an outsider to both.

 Bent developed a serious problem with alcohol during this period.
 He became prosperous by assisting European-American cattlemen to obtain grazing leases on Indian land.
 Because of his influence peddling, he lost the trust of some Cheyenne and was fired as a U.S. interpreter.
 But in 1890, he was the crucial go-between to persuade the Cheyenne and Arapaho to accept plans for allotment of land by individual households under the Dawes Act.
 Presented as a way for Indians to assimilate by adopting Euro-American farming styles, the allotment plan caused the loss of considerable tribal land.
 The former communal tribal land was allocated to households of members, and any remaining land was declared "surplus" by the government, making it available for sale to non-Indian parties.
 Many Cheyenne and Arapaho held Bent responsible for the ill effects of the transition to allotments, including the loss of substantial amounts of tribal lands from the reservation.
 Allotment would have happened without Bent's assistance, but he was considered partially responsible.

 Family

 Bent was married three times.
-He first married Magpie (d.
-May 10, 1886), a daughter of Black Kettle of the Southern Cheyenne tribe.
+In the spring of 1866, he first married Magpie (Mo-he-by-vah; May 10, 1886), a niece (raised as a daughter) of Black Kettle of the Southern Cheyenne tribe.
+As a marriage gift, Black Kettle gave George the fine bay horse that General William S. Harney had given Black Kettle during the negotiations preceding the Little Arkansas Treaty when Black Kettle's wife showed her nine wounds from the Sand Creek Massacre.

 His other wives were Kiowa Woman (d.
 1913) and Standing Out (d.
 1945).
 With them Bent had a total of six children: Mary, William, Daisy, Lucy, George Jr., and Charlie.
+Daisy gave birth to a child named Smoke Woman and from her lineage came some of the recent and present Chiefs of the Southern Cheyenne.